mjhouse/deaf/README.md

 # DEAF: the **D**efinitive **E**lf **A**nalysis **F**ramework

 This is a library for parsing *and modifying* ELF-format applications and libraries.
-There are many other libraries out there for parsing the ELF-format, like the appropriately-named [elf](https://crates.io/crates/elf) crate, [elfy](https://crates.io/crates/elfy), and [elfkit](https://crates.io/crates/elfkit), but they are either not designed with modification in mind (elf/elfy) or are limited and unsupported (elfkit).
+There are many other libraries out there for parsing the ELF format, like the appropriately-named [elf](https://crates.io/crates/elf), [elfy](https://crates.io/crates/elfy), and [elfkit](https://crates.io/crates/elfkit) crates, but they are either not designed with modification in mind (elf/elfy) or are very limited (and now unmaintained) (elfkit).
 To fix this situation, I'm writing DEAF with the explicit and primary goal of making it possible to *change anything you can see*.
-This means that if you load an ELF-format shared library and iterate through the functions defined in the dynamic symbol table, you should be able to-
+This means that if you load a shared library and parse the dynamic symbol table, you should be able to-

 * Reorder
 * Remove